-At McKinney Smiles, patients of Dr. Lawrence know that maintaining a healthy, great looking smile requires practicing quality oral hygiene at home and eating a balanced diet.
+At McKinney Smiles, cosmetic dentist McKinney, patients of Dr. Lawrence know that maintaining a healthy, great looking smile requires practicing quality oral hygiene at home and eating a balanced diet.
 While we don’t need to explain why brushing and flossing matters to most of our patients, it’s also important that everyone who comes to see Dr. Lawrence understand why their diet also matters.

 Eating an unbalanced diet high in sugar helps to feed plaque, a sticky biofilm that grows in our mouths.
 Plaque uses the sugars we consume to produce acids that slowly erode away the enamel that protects the delicate roots and pulp inside our teeth.